-All Scott Campus students must sign in for the day as soon as they arrive on campus in their assigned classroom or they will be marked absent.
-Students who are tardy or have a schedule for the day that starts after 8:00am, must sign in before going to college classes.
-Students are strongly encouraged to read all announcement postings and make a note of all important dates/deadlines upon signing in each morning.
+All Scott Northern Campus students must sign in for the day as soon as they arrive on campus in their assigned classroom or they will be marked absent.
+Students who are tardy or have a schedule for the day that starts after 8:00am must sign in before going to college classes.
+Students are strongly encouraged to read all announcement postings and note important dates/deadlines upon signing in each morning.